Jubis007/AND101-Week3-AnimalApps/README.md

 ## Summary

-**AnimalApps** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!
+**Koala-ma** is an android app for koalas.
+They can determine their nap times by their diet!

 If I had to describe this project in three (3) emojis, they would be: **:D , <3 , :O**